AlbertodelaCruz/vsc-mamba-runner/README.md

 Once you have run tests, a status bar icon will appear at the botton right (💻▶)

+## Credits

+A good starting point is [official documentation](https://code.visualstudio.com/api) This repo is highly inspired in [pytest-runner](https://github.com/ernestoarbitrio/pytest-runner) from Ernesto Arbitrio

 ## Release Notes

 ### 0.0.2